 Maine: Suspension of enforcement on retailers and redemption centers for failing to accept beverage containers; Effective Mar.
 18 – 31, extended to April 30.
 Maine Recycling and Returnable Services (TOMRA) and CLYNK are both operating and picking up from redemption centers.
 See: Official announcement from Maine DEP and announcement from CLYNK.com.
 April 15 extension: personal communication with Scott Wilson, Maine Department of Environmental Protection.

 Michigan: Temporary requirement to suspend activities that are not necessary to sustain or protect life, defining bottle return as not an essential service or critical infrastructure.
 "There will be no change in the deposit collected at the time of purchase during this temporary suspension of bottle return services."
 See: Michigan Executive Order, No. 2020-21.
 On June 1, the MI Department of Treasury announced that a phased re-opening would begin on June 15.
 Phase 1 requires retailers to provide reverse vending machine (RVM) or front-of-store redemption while complying with state safety protocols; they may limit their hours or per person return volumes.
-See Treasury announcement here.
+See Phase 1 Treasury announcement here.
+Phase 2 will begin on October 5, 2020, requiring all retailers with RVMs to reopen their redemption facilities.
+Other redemption facilities operating with more face-to-face contact may reopen "at their discretion."
+See Phase 2 Treasury announcement here.
+Effective Oct.
+15, MI expanded this requirement by mandating that all retailers with bottle and can return facilities - whether serviced by RVMs, staffed by employees or a combination of both - must resume the collection of returnables and refund customer deposits, while ensuring compliance with all state-mandated safety protocols to protect workers and the public.
+See Notice Regarding Michigan's Bottle Deposit Return Program.

 Oregon: Suspension of enforcement actions against retailers that choose not to redeem empty beverage containers covered under Oregon’s Bottle Bill.
 Originally ended March 31, 2020; extended through May 31.
 BottleDrop redemption centers and Express locations will continue to accept green and blue bags at certain locations.
 See: First official announcement from the Oregon Liquor Control Commission (OLCC).
 See: Announcement of extension to April 30.
 See: Announcement of extension to May 31.
 See: OLCC discussion of phased re-opening (accessed 5/21/20).
 In July, the OLCC announced a redemption center re-opening plan that is tied to the State's general plan for re-opening businesses.
 Click here to see the OLCC list of redemption center opening dates as dictated by county phases.

-Vermont: Temporarily stops pursuing enforcement action against retailers or redemption centers (RCs) who fail to redeem beverage containers subject to Vermont’s bottle bill law.
+Vermont: Temporarily stopped pursuing enforcement action against retailers or redemption centers (RCs) who failed to redeem beverage containers subject to Vermont’s bottle bill law.
 Originally effective through April 30, 2020: see March 18 Official announcement from the VT Department of Environmental Conservation (DEC).
-See April 20 update: Bottle Bill Enforcement Discretion Statement: extends "enforcement discretion" through duration of State of Emergency, contingent upon retailers and RCs scheduling a plan for coming back into compliance.
+See April 20 update: Bottle Bill Enforcement Discretion Statement: extended "enforcement discretion" through duration of State of Emergency, contingent upon retailers and RCs scheduling a plan for coming back into compliance.
+On June 8, the Vermont DEC announced that it was rescinding the enforcement discretion, and said it "expects full compliance with the bottle bill after June 22, 2020."

 No announcements for: Hawaii.